yusufcanb/tlm/README.md

 # tlm - Local terminal companion, powered by CodeLLaMa.

-tlm is your CLI companion which requires nothing then your workstation.
+tlm is your CLI companion which requires nothing except your workstation.
 It uses most efficient and powerful [CodeLLaMa](https://ai.meta.com/blog/code-llama-large-language-model-coding/) in your local environment to provide you the best possible command line suggestions.

 ![Suggest](./assets/suggest.gif)